Frequently Asked Questions

 Are your staff qualified and checked for suitability?

 All of our employees are subject to an enhanced DBS disclosure and appropriate references are sought.
-The qualifications amongst our team meet the current welfare requirements.
+The qualifications across our team meet the current welfare requirements.
 We have staff with Early Years Practitioner status and most other staff have an NVQ Level 2 or 3 (or equivalent).
 All staff have access to continuous professional development.
 We also have work experience students and trainee teachers (from local colleges/university); students never have unsupervised access to the children.

 What are your opening hours?